 Community service must be performed at non-profit, charitable agencies or governmental entities.
 Juveniles 17 years of age and younger may be required to perform community service hours through the Longmont Juvenile Community Service Program.
 Probationers 18 years of age and older are allowed to select their own community service agency.
 The Probation Officers will help individuals select appropriate community service providers.

-A list of nonprofit agencies and city departments that utilize the community service work program is available on this website.
+View the list of nonprofit agencies and City departments that utilize the community service work program.

 Probationers who are assessed to be experiencing mental health issues and/or substance abuse issues may be required to comply with court-ordered counseling and treatment.
 Counseling services are available privately or through both county and state agencies.
 Juvenile probationers who present substance abuse issues can be referred to a weekly Substance Education Group (SEG) that the department currently contracts with.

 Restitution is an order of the court by which offenders are held accountable for the financial losses they caused to the victims of their crimes.
 Once the offender has been sentenced and the court has ordered the amount to be paid as restitution, a payment schedule is established that details when payments must be made to the court for distribution to the victim.